Woodworking Projects – 17 Cool DIY Ideas for Kids and Families

-Making your own cutting board is the perfect DIY project after you move into a new home.
-The great thing about making one of these yourself is that you can make it the size you want, and the color you want instead of shopping for the perfect cutting board for hours.
+Making your own cutting board is the perfect DIY project for young chefs.
+The great thing about making one of these yourself is that you can make it the size and color you want instead of shopping for a cutting board for hours.

 Go to your local home supply store, and pick up a piece of wood.
 You can buy the piece of wood in the size that you want it, or have them cut it to the size that you want it.
 It doesn’t matter which way you do it.

-Then, sand down the edges for a nice, rounded look.
+Then, sand down the edges to get a nice, rounded look.
 After that, apply your stain and coating and you’re done!

 Don’t forget to waterproof it though!